All Episodes

 It's called Rule 11, Clause 2J, thanks to the Chad Pergram of the Fox News Channel.

-Uh, and it says that each committee shall apply the five-minute rule during the questioning of witnesses in a hearing until such time as each member of the committee who so desires has had an opportunity to question each witness.
+And it says that each committee shall apply the five-minute rule during the questioning of witnesses in a hearing until such time as each member of the committee who so desires has had an opportunity to question each witness.

 In other words, everyone's required to get five minutes under the rules of the House.

-The problem is they're almost always opening statements by the chair, by the ranking minority member, the witness, and it takes time to do housekeeping at the beginning of the hearing, and there could be protests, disruptions from the audience, and there are parliamentary inquiries, as Chad points out, and those issues start to devour the two-hour allocations very fast.
+The problem is there are almost always opening statements by the chair, by the ranking minority member, the witness, and it takes time to do housekeeping at the beginning of the hearing.

-And then the tactics by the Democrats protesting from the crowd, you see why people are up in arms.
+And then the tactics by the Democrats, protesting from the crowd, you see why people are up in arms.

 And another problem is the Judiciary Committee has 41 members, 24 Democrats, 17 Republicans.

-If the committees were to abide by the House rule, that's 205 minutes of QA alone, that would be three hours and 25 minutes.
+If the committees were to abide by the House rule, that's 205 minutes of Q ⁇ A alone.

-And things are a little bit better for the Intel committee because their panel is 22 members, 13 Democrats, 9 Republicans.
+And things are a little bit better for the Intel Committee because their panel is 22 members, 13 Democrats, 9 Republicans.

 That's 110 minutes or an hour and 50 minutes, but that doesn't give any wiggle room for time.